Pricing

 Setting Up Ahrefs Alerts for Ongoing Monitoring

-Finding unlinked mentions is not a one-time project.
-New mentions appear continuously — and if your brand is growing, the volume increases over time.
+Finding unlinked mentions isn’t a one-time project.
+New mentions appear continuously, and if your brand is growing, the volume increases over time.

-In Ahrefs, navigate to Alerts → Mentions → New Alert.
+In Ahrefs, navigate to Alerts to Mentions to New Alert.
 Enter your brand name as the search query.
 Exclude your own domain.
 Set the notification interval to weekly.

 You can use advanced operators in the alert query.
 For example: